Hugh Buhrich

 Hugh Buhrich (25 April 1911 – 18 June 2004) was a German architect who arrived in Australia as a refugee from Nazi Germany before World War II.
 Buhrich's practice, of 40 years, covered commercial and domestic projects.
 His projects were generally designed in a modernist style and often contained specific interior designs along with the buildings.
-His most notable and recognized project was the construction of his personal home which is described by Peter Myers as "the finest modern house in Australia".
+His most notable and recognized project was the construction of his personal home, which is described by Peter Myers as "the finest modern house in Australia".

 Personal life

-In his earlier years Buhrich would have pursued medicine instead of architecture, however, it required Latin.
+In his earlier years, Buhrich would have pursued medicine instead of architecture, however, it required Latin.
 Heavily influence by the Bauhaus style, Hugh wanted to enrol in a university located close to home, however his scholarship would have been rendered invalid as he was required to leave.
 As a result, he attended an architecture school in Munich, until he was ejected by the Nazis in retaliation for student political activity.
 Shortly afterward Buhrich decided to move to Berlin where he practiced under Hans Poelzig, an architect, painter and set designer.
 During this time he met his future wife, Eva Buhrich, who was a fellow student.
-Buhrich eventually moved to Zürich where he finally finished his degree in the German Free state of Danzig, which is now Gdańsk.
+Buhrich eventually moved to Zurich where he finally finished his degree in the German Free state of Danzig, which is now Gdańsk.

 Hugh's wife Eva fled Germany to the Netherlands, however, he could not practice architecture there and was forced to go to London by himself.
 Hugh and Eva ultimately decided to settle in Australia after debating between emigrating to America, which was too competitive, or to South Africa which required a landing fee and was too expensive.

 Work life

 After arriving in Australia, Professor A. S. Hook from the University of Sydney helped Hugh and Eva secure a (shared) architectural job in Canberra.
 When war broke out, the Buhrichs were dismissed from the job following the return of the original employees.
-During this time Hugh joined the army and only resumed his practice upon return.
+During this time, Hugh joined the army and only resumed his practice upon return.
 Remaining unregistered in New South Wales until 16 November 1971, Hugh restricted himself mainly to furniture and interiors.
 However, from the 1960s to 1970s, roughly twenty buildings were designed and constructed by Hugh.
 Unfortunately the vast majority of his work has been demolished but his own house, largely self-built between 1968 and 1972, still stands today and is perhaps the most accomplished of his works.